vasuems/storemanagement/README.md

   <img src="https://img.shields.io/badge/MySQL-5.7.+-blue.svg">
 </p>

 The goal of this project is to develop an open source ecommerce system written in ReactJS + ExpressJS.
-LF Commerce will provide a Plug-And-Play experience to users with minimum programming background.

-## Development plan by Sep 2018

-- [ ] Order Listing components (Admin dashboard)
-- [ ] Customer Listing components (Admin dashboard)
-- [ ] Product Listing components (Admin dashboard)
-- [ ] Customer account management(React)
-- [ ] Customer checkout(React)
-- [x] DB Migration

 ![Alt Screenshot](./screenshot.png "Screenshot")